raphischer/xpcr/README.md

 # Explainable Multi-Objective Model Selection for Time Series Forecasting

-Code and results for the associated research paper (currently under review), this code is anonymously published for reviewers.
+Code and results for the associated research paper (currently under review).
+To investigate the results you can use our publicly available [Exploration tool](http://167.99.254.41/), so no code needs to be run on your machine (note that results might slightly differ from the submitted paper, which we will update upon acceptance).

 ## Structure
 All paper-specific experiments were executed with the top-level Python scripts.